Talentica/riemann-wrappers/riemann-sns/README.md

   })
 ```

-IAM Policy for Role

-Following policy should be applied to role to allow Riemann to send event to SNS.
+* Following policy should be applied to role to allow Riemann to send event to SNS.

 [ sns_riemann_policy.json ](sns_riemann_policy.json)